Futuramistic/CIL2022/README.md

 ## Pre-trained Models

->📋 TODO should we make available some pretrained models?

 You can download pretrained models here:

 - [Pretrained model name 1](https://drive.google.com/mymodel.pth) trained on 'blabla' using parameters 'blabla'.